-Valley Scholars are Hidalgo and Starr county high school graduates who are in the top 10 percent of their school's graduating class.
-Students in the program participate in priority registration, the honors program, and receive special student employment opportunities at various STC campuses.
-The scholarships are contingent on students being enrolled at the college on a full time basis, maintaining a GPA of 3.25 each semester, and participating in scholastic and leadership activities.
+Valley Scholars are Hidalgo and Starr County high school graduates who are in the top 10 percent or within a 90 percent grade point average.
+Students in the program receive a tuition and fee guarantee, priority registration and advisement, honors program participation, annual college tours, transfer scholarship opportunities, and receive special student employment opportunities at various STC campuses.

+Eligibility for the program is contingent on students being enrolled at the college on a full time basis, maintaining a GPA of 3.25 each semester, and participating in scholastic and leadership activities.
 Importantly, the program also requires students to be actively engaged in community service projects.
 All community service projects are structured and utilize the team concept as a motivational tool.